FlorentMeyer/my-ai-talking-buddy/README.md

 ## What's next for _My AI Talking Buddy_

-The biggest improvement we can think of is to turn it into a mobile app, to keep your Buddy in your pocket at all times.
+The biggest improvement we can think of is to turn it into a **mobile app**, to keep your Buddy in your pocket at all times.
 This would also allow for a responsive interface, keeping a permanent record of all your conversations, exporting your vocabulary lists to your phone’s notes app - and much more.

 We have some additional ideas which we would love to build into our Buddy: